Meniere’s Disease

 What should I do during an attack?

 During an attack, try to lie flat on a surface that doesn’t move, such as the floor.
 To cope with the dizziness, keep your eyes aimed at an object that doesn’t move.
 You will be less likely to vomit if you don’t eat or drink much.
 When your symptoms go away, get up slowly.
 You may feel very sleepy and want to sleep for several hours after an attack.
-If you keep vomiting for more than 24 hours and can’t keep down any liquids, contact your healthcare provider for medicine to help control the vomiting.
+If you keep vomiting for more than 24 hours and can’t keep down any liquids, contact your healthcare provider.

 56861